 I am a firm believer in outlining your story fully, before you begin.
 I learned this from Ken Follet, one of the most successful and prolific novelists of the last twenty years.
-On his website there is a section that describes his process of writing, illustrating how outlining carefully is absolutely critical for him.
+When he’s described his process of writing, illustrating how outlining carefully is absolutely critical for him.
 This is different from what many think of the stereotypical author who waits for a flash of inspiration to bowl him over, then huddles over the keyboard to start on page one, with no plan in mind, just the emotion of the idea driving him.
 Guess what?
 Most people, pros or not, sputter out at page fifty with this approach.
 They write themselves into a corner or create part of a novel that will not work.
 Then what happens?
 They stop.
 Maybe you’re one of them.
 You had a great initial plot and inspiration–but your tome (all forty-seven pages of it)–is still parked on your laptop from 2001 and has never moved.
 You tried, you got stuck, and you quit.

 Think of outlining a novel in the same way you might for a business report (or any similar work-related document).
 Do you simply start hammering away at the keyboard blindly?
 Probably not.
 You most likely first sketch out individual pieces that will complete a whole.
 For example:

 And so on.
 Break the whole into discrete pieces that can easily be tackled bit by bit.
 And so it is with a novel.